 2. If you decide not to use Manpower, the following applies for hourly positions:

 If the duties are reasonably close to one of our HECCP Classification Specifications the new hire temporary is to be given the start rate of pay for that title.
-Contact Employment Services for the exception regarding retired University employees rehired as temporaries.
+Contact your Human Resources Partner for questions regarding retired University employees rehired as temporaries.

 - If no existing classified University title is close to the duties required, please provide a detailed description of the duties and an hourly rate that appears reasonable in relation to other University jobs and/or the external market.
 You may also refer to salaried/professional job titles, to pick one that closely matches